bandre-ucar/cime-testing-tools/README.md

 Installation
 ------------

-To install the tools into ${HOME}/local/bin as symbolic links to this directory type:
+To install the tools into ${HOME}/local/bin as symbolic links to this directory, 'cd' into the cime-testing-tools directory and type:

     make install
     make user-config